 To entertain the crowds of people flocking to the beach during this time, amusement park rides were soon built.
 In 1885, Salisbury Beach had the first roller coaster, which was built by a man named Stephen Jackman, and was called the Roller Toboggan.

 The roller coaster was removed shortly after when a young women, named Kitty O’Neil, fell to her death from a moving cab on the roller coaster.
 Jackman later designed the roller coaster at Coney Island and Atlantic Beach.

-In 1882, the Pike Schoolhouse, a one-room Greek Revival schoolhouse, was built on the green at Salisbury Square where it is still standing today.
+In 1882, the Pike Schoolhouse, a one-room Greek Revival-style schoolhouse, was built on the green at Salisbury Square where it is still standing today.
 It was later used as a fire station before being restored as a schoolhouse by removing the large fire apparatus doors and replacing them with two single doors.

-In 1895, the Salisbury Beach Schoolhouse was built at the beach and the Town Hall was built at Salisbury Square, both of which are still standing.
+In 1895, the Salisbury Beach Schoolhouse was built at what is now 91 Railroad Ave and the Town Hall was built at Salisbury Square, both of which are still standing.